LargeLlama/BeepBeepLettuce/README.md

 <h1>Gradebook</h1>
 <h2> Beep Beep Lettuce </h2>
-<h3> Brought to you by Woobin Peco, Bosso Zou, and Kayli Matsuyoshi </h3>
+<h3> Brought to you by Rubin Peci, Selina Zou and Kayli Matsuyoshi </h3>
 <h4><i>The greatest trio in all the universe</i></h4>

 <p> This is our gradebook for our APCS Term 1 final project.
 We plan for it to run locally and be able to manage a class of students, along with information for each student, such as name, ID, email, password, and, of course, grades! </p>